Virtual Trading Project for Economics of Derivatives 646

 Trading Simulation Project Description

 Numerous brokerage firms and even a few options exchanges used to make free virtual trading platforms available, without funded accounts or other commitments, for paper options and futures traders.
-Since the start of the pandemic, such brokerage platforms are much harder to find in the U.S., though they are still available outside the U.S. (e.g., Plus500).
+Since the start of the pandemic, such brokerage platforms are much harder to find in the U.S., though they are still available outside the U.S. (e.g., Plus500), but they might have something now for futures based in the U.S.).
 The brokerage-based platforms are now mostly being included as features of funded U.S. brokerage accounts (e.g., IB Trader Workstation).
+I don't follow these sites regularly, so you might be aware of a site that you prefer to those I list below.
+Feel free to let me know about dead or improper links below.

 Two possible current U.S.-based free virtual trading exceptions might still be Webull (I do not know whether it still trades options) and eOption; they still appear to be free and without a prohibitive requirement for disclosure of your personal and financial information.
 But, do be careful as I cannot keep up with the details of all these firms.
 In addition, howthemarketworks.com, a StockTrak-based site, provides a free simulator (but with a lot of advertising, and targeted towards high school students), but it is not clear to me whether they still permit the trading of options (they are okay for trading stocks and ETFs).
 Students who might be interested in virtual trading through systems such as one of these for a course project should discuss this with the course instructor, who will express some reluctance because of potential financial risk and expense to the student (except for true virtual platforms such as Plus500), but could potentially be convinced that such a project might be appropriate for a student or a group of students, especially if said students already have a funded account.
 In addition, if a student were able to locate an appropriate U.S. virtual trading platform or simulation that the instructor perceives to be of low risk and expense, a course project could result.